project-oak/oak/docs/abi.md

 created Channel, and returns the Channel handles for its read and write halves as output parameters in `param[0]` and `param[1]`.

+The name is a UTF-8 encoded string.
+It does not have to be unique and can be empty.
+It is used in logs to help with identifying channels during debugging.

 The label is a serialized [`Label`](/oak_abi/proto/label.proto) protobuf message.